 As we mentioned above, if you spend your career performing clinical work in a high-income country, you’ll almost certainly have a positive impact with your career, which is fantastic.
 However, there is also a surprisingly modest ceiling to the “counterfactual impact” doctors can have in high-income countries, especially when compared to the other options available to the smart, motivated people who tend to enter the profession.

 This is for a few different reasons.
-First, in clinical practice, you’re limited to treating patients one at a time, meaning you don’t get as much “leverage” as you might in other, primarily non-clinical career paths, where you’re able to affect larger groups of people – such as by helping to implement a great new national public health policy or by discovering a new medical technology which could help millions globally.
+First, in clinical practice, you’re limited to treating patients one at a time.
+This means you don’t get as much “leverage” as you can have in other, primarily non-clinical career paths, where you’re able to affect larger groups of people.
+For instance, a public health official can help to implement a new national public health policy, or a researcher could develop a new medical technology which could help millions globally.

 This leads us to our second point: the impact you have as a clinician is likely to be highly replaceable.
 Because many people want to become doctors, most medical schools are oversubscribed.
 By entering medical school, it’s unlikely that you’ll increase the total number of doctors (though you might have a small effect on supply).
 It’s possible that you might be slightly better than whomever might have taken your place, it’s unlikely you’ll be significantly better.
 If you’re already a doctor or medical student, the calculation is different.
 Leaving medicine or dropping out of medical school is likely to mean there will be one fewer doctor, as the person who would have taken your place would probably have stayed in medicine.
 Though this might make you a little more reluctant to leave medicine or drop out of medical school, you’ll be able to more than make up for this modest negative impact by moving into another highly promising career.